Mario Poggi: Crime

-According to one source, during the final interrogation, Poggi disrobed himself and Díaz Balbín (who was tied up), attempting to sexually provoke Díaz Balbín into confessing and showing Poggi how he raped his victims before killing them.
+According to one source, during the final interrogation, Poggi disrobed himself and attempted to sexually provoke Díaz Balbín (who was tied up) into confessing and showing Poggi how he raped his victims before killing them.
 However, Díaz Balbín still did not confess.

 Celebrity

 After leaving prison in 1991, Poggi tried to start anew by hiding in the rain-forests of Ucayali.
-However, due to the news coverage of the murder, he was a minor celebrity and was repeatedly invited on numerous Chilean talk shows, where he became a regular guest.
+However, due to the news coverage of the murder, he was a minor celebrity and was repeatedly invited on numerous Peruvian talk shows, where he became a regular guest.
 He also dyed his hair green and referred to himself as "The Crazy One" ("El Loco").
-Poggi also starred in the low-budget movie "My naked crime" ("Mi crimen al desnudo"), originally titled "Poggi: Angel or demon."
-Directed by Leónidas Zegarra, the film chronicled an erotic version of Díaz Balbín's murder and showed in local theaters until 2001.
+Poggi also starred in the low-budget movie "My Naked Crime" ("Mi crimen al desnudo"), originally titled "Poggi: Angel or Demon."
+Directed by Leónidas Zegarra, the film chronicled an erotic version of Díaz Balbín's murder and was shown in local theaters until 2001.

 In 2006, Poggi unsuccessfully ran for president of Peru.